edurbrito/bombardier-II/docs/README.md

 ### Initial Scene

 #### Objects
-At this moment, there is a helicopter placed in the top left corner of the screen and some random generated buildings.
-Monsters are yet to come.
+At this moment, there is a helicopter placed in the top left corner of the screen, some random generated buildings and monsters.

+#### Vertical Movement
+The vertical movement of the helicopter is controlled not only by the player, but also by a time factor.
+- The player can move the helicopter up or down a little bit, using the arrow keys, to escape the monsters that are flying towards him from the right side.
+- The altitude of the helicopter decreases by one unit each time it enters the scene from the left side.
+- The monsters randomly change their vertical position by one or two units, as they fly towards the helicopter.

+#### Horizontal Movement
+- The flying monsters are moving horizontally towards the helicopter, possibly with different moving techniques and speeds.

 ### Info Bar
 This bar is already set on the screen.
 It will always be below the buildings' bottom line and will contain the following info, when a new game starts.